 Ashoka The Great (268 BC to 232 BC)

-- During his reign, a war with Kalinga was fought in 8th Regnal year (8th year after coronation).
-It was mentioned in the 13th Major Rock Edict in all the
+- During his reign, Kalinga war was fought in the 8th Regnal year (8th year after coronation i.e. around 261 BC).
+13th Major Rock Edict talks

-- From this war onwards, he dedicated his life to propagate Dhamma (Dharma).
+and dedicated his life for the propagation of Dhamma (Dharma).
 After this, he never fought any war in the next 30 years.
 Dhamma is not

-- Successors of Ashoka were Dasaratha (grandson of Ashoka), Samprati, Shalishuka, Devavarman, Shatadhanvan and Brihadratha.
-Pushyamitra Shunga assassinated
+- The rulers of Mauryan dynasty after Ashoka were Dasaratha Maurya (grandson of Ashoka), Samprati, Shalishuka, Devavarman, Shatadhanvan and Brihadratha.
+According to Harshacharita, Pushyamitra

 Shunga assassinated the last ruler of Mauryan dynasty, Brihadratha in 180 BC and thus Shunga dynasty came to power.